ibm-s390-linux/s390-tools/rust/pvattest/README.md

 ### Synopsis
 `pvattest verify [OPTIONS] --input <FILE> --hdr <FILE> --arpk <FILE>`
 ### Description
-Verify an attestation response Verify that a previously generated attestation measurement of an IBM Secure Execution guest is as expected.
+Verify an attestation response.
+Verify that a previously generated attestation measurement of an IBM Secure Execution guest is as expected.
 Only verify attestation requests in a trusted environment, such as your workstation.
 Input must contain the response as produced by ’pvattest perform’.
 The protection